Jurickson Profar Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 15th in MLB.

-- The Yankees have the seventh-ranked team ERA across all league pitching staffs (3.82).
+- The Yankees' 3.81 team ERA ranks sixth across all MLB pitching staffs.

-- Yankees pitchers combine to give up 102 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Schmidt (4-6) gets the starting nod for the Yankees in his 19th start of the season.
-He has a 4.40 ERA in 88 2/3 innings pitched, with 87 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.